 Joshua is currently a voice teacher in Boston, MA where he maintains a private voice studio, and is an instructor at Amy Dancz Voice Studio in Downtown Crossing.
 His students have been accepted to voice performance, musical theatre, and acting programs at The American Musical and Dramatic Academy, Baldwin Wallace Conservatory, Capital University, Carnegie Mellon University PreCollege Drama Program, Emerson College, NYU Tisch School of the Arts, NYU Steinhardt, Ohio University, The Ohio State University, Otterbein University, Pennsylvania State University, Salem State University, University of Michigan, Uta Hagen Acting Studio, and Wright State University.
-Former and current students have also performed with Arts Council of Westerville, Cain Park Theatre, Cedar Point, Columbus Children’s Theatre, Kings Island, New Albany Arts Council, Ohio Educational Theatre Association, The Renaissance Theatre, Riverside Theatre Works, Rogers and Hammerstein’s Cinderella Broadway National Tour, Short North Stage, Umbrella Community Arts Center, Victoria Theatre Association, Westerville Parks & Recreation Civic Theatre.
+Former and current students have also performed with Arts Council of Westerville, Cain Park Theatre, Cedar Point, Columbus Children’s Theatre, Kings Island, New Albany Arts Council, Ohio Educational Theatre Association, PigPen Theatre Co., The Renaissance Theatre, Riverside Theatre Works, Rogers and Hammerstein’s Cinderella Broadway National Tour, Short North Stage, Umbrella Community Arts Center, Vanilla Box Productions, Victoria Theatre Association, Wagnalls Community Theatre, Westerville Parks & Recreation Civic Theatree, and Weston Friendly Society.
 Joshua has previously held posts at The Lex Center for Performing Arts in Sunbury, OH and Olentangy High School in Lewis Center, OH, and was a guest clinician on contemporary vocal technique at Middlesex Community College.
+Joshua recently accepted a position at Saint Anselm College as a Lecturer in Music.

 He has also worked as an arts administrator with Boston University Tanglewood Institute as a graduate office assistant, Administrative Office Manager, and Admissions Coordinator and has held section leader positions at New Albany Presbyterian Church, Saint Joseph Cathedral, and First Parish in Brookline.